jtiosue/jtiosue.github.io/_pages/talks.md

 *This list is not comprehensive*

 - *Higher moment theory and learnability of bosonic states*.
+  - The Theory of Quantum Computation, Communication and Cryptography (TQC), 2026 (upcoming)
   - Prof. Scott Aaronson’s group meeting, 2026.
 [View my slides](/files/aaronson-group-meeting.pdf).

 - *Projective toric designs, difference sets, and quantum state deisgns*.